yext/rules_closure/README.md

   The default language is ECMASCRIPT5_STRICT for three reasons.
 First, we want to make the most conservative recommendation possible.
 Some ES6 features have not yet been implemented in the Closure Compiler.
 We're working on that.
-Secondly, it upgrades easily into ECMASCRIPT6\_STRICT and ECMASCRIPT6\_TYPED, should you choose to use them later.
+Secondly, it upgrades easily into ECMASCRIPT6\_STRICT, should you choose to use it later.
 Thirdly, PhantomJS only supports ECMASCRIPT5\_STRICT, so your unit tests will be able to run lightning fast in raw sources mode if you write your code exclusively in that language.
 (XXX: Unfortunately a [bug][phantomjs-bug] in PhantomJS is blocking this at the moment.)

 - **depmode:** (String; optional; default is `"CLOSURE"`) Indicates how dependencies work within a particular library.
 This flag is used to calculate